helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 update the schema.
 Keeping schema changes separate from transactions that modify application data also avoids differences in how databases commit DDL.

-Data JDBC can execute a single DDL statement for limited setup tasks, such as creating a test fixture.
-Such a statement should run outside a local JDBC transaction. `@Tx.Never` rejects the operation when a transaction is active, while `@Tx.Unsupported` suspends the active transaction until the statement finishes.
+Data JDBC can execute one DDL statement for isolated setup work, such as creating a test fixture.
+It is not a replacement for a database migration or deployment tool.
+Such a statement should run outside a local JDBC transaction.
+`@Tx.Never` rejects the operation when a transaction is active, while `@Tx.Unsupported` suspends the active transaction until the statement finishes.

-Some databases implicitly commit DDL and other statements.
-Because Data JDBC does not inspect or classify SQL, a later rollback might not reverse those changes.
-For the same reason, the statement API is not suitable for SQL that controls transactions or changes connection or session state.
+A database can commit DDL or another command implicitly, so a later rollback might not reverse the resulting changes.
+The statement API is not suitable for SQL that controls transactions or changes connection or session state.

 ## Database Portability